In an eggshell...

 An egg-sharing program helps reduce costs if you’re not covered under the NHS, by sponsoring costs of the egg-freezing cycle, or by reducing them to a minimum, based on the clinic.

-Along with saving on cost, with Amilis, you get a personalised quiz to start your egg-freezing journey, a stellar support group (that’s us 👋) to answer all your queries, and the ability to choose a clinic as per cost and convenience, making it a win-win over searching for clinics from scratch.
+Along with saving on cost, you get a stellar support group (that’s us 👋) to answer all your queries and help you at every stage.